 Innovation precincts are environments where people from different disciplines and different organisations work closely together in a creative and entrepreneurial way.
 The precinct will tackle major societal challenges, such as food security, changing technologies and urbanisation.

-The innovation precinct builds on the achievements of LAB-14, the highly successful prototype which has been operating for the last two-and-a-half years.
+The innovation precinct builds on the achievements of LAB-14, the highly successful prototype which operated for two-and-a-half years (2015 - 2018).
 It will provide a home for technology focused organisations, cutting edge research and next-generation startups that will significantly benefit the Australian economy and society.

 In addition, the precinct will include retail, indoor and outdoor public spaces, student accommodation, offices and a childcare centre.
 Science Gallery Melbourne will also be a signature destination, inviting young learners to creatively explore the collisions between art and science.